 - Stories: Pages created based on data, visualizations, etc.

-- Datasets: These are datasets uploaded into the Socrata platform.
+- Datasets: These are datasets uploaded into the Data & Insights platform.

 - External Datasets: links to datasets stored elsewhere on the web.

 - Files and Documents: downloadable files such as PDFs or Word documents

 - Filtered Views: These are saved filtered Datasets.
 This is a view of the type of Dataset and will be linked to the original Dataset through the "More Views" tab.

 - Charts: Charts such as pie charts and bar charts created from Datasets.
 These will also be linked to the original Dataset through the "More Views" tab.

 - Maps: Maps created from geolocation data or geospatial data (shapefile, kml, or kmz file).
 If it is based on geolocation data, it will also be linked to the original Dataset through the "More Views" tab.